Alan Kohler

 Alan Robert Kohler is an Australian financial journalist, television personality, and former newspaper editor.
 He is known for presenting the finance segment on the news on ABC Television, and as the founder of The Constant Investor, a former online subscription service for investors.

 Career

 Kohler was born around 1951/1952 and in 1969, began his career as a cadet journalist at The Australian.
-He has been a columnist for Chanticleer in The Australian Financial Review and served as its editor between 1985 and 1988.
+He has been a columnist for the Chanticleer column in The Australian Financial Review and served as its editor between 1985 and 1988.
 He was editor of The Age from 1992 to 1995.

 Kohler was chief executive and a major shareholder of Australian Independent Business Media Pty Ltd, which published the online investment newsletter Eureka Report and the free, 24-hour business news and commentary website Business Spectator since 2007.

 AIBM was sold for $30m in 2012 to News Corp Australia; Kohler remained as editor-in-chief.

 Alan Kohler appeared on ABC Television's Inside Business from 2002 to 2013 and continues to appear on ABC News.
 He was chairman of Melbourne University Press between 2008 and 2012.
 He usually ends every finance report with the phrase, "And that's finance."